frePPLe/frepple/doc/model-reference/operation-material.rst

        </operations>
     </plan>

-Defining a flow nested in a buffer structure
+Defining an operationmaterial nested in a buffer structure

 .. code-block:: XML